-South Cumberland State Park is home to several very popular climbing areas: Denny Cove, Foster Falls, and Stone Door.
-Please contact the park for details.
+South Cumberland State Park is home to several very popular climbing areas: Denny Cove and Foster Falls.
+Permits are required for each person climbing and are available online.

 Denny Cove is one of the newest areas of South Cumberland and is located less than two miles south of Foster Falls.
 It is home to well over 100 established sport climbing routes, as well as several challenging traditional climbs.
 Climbing grades range from 5.8 to 5.14.
 The majority of routes in Denny Cove fall into the 5.11 to 5.12 range.
 Much of the cliff line at Denny Cove extends above the shade of trees; therefore peak climbing conditions will occur during cooler months.
-The trails in Denny Cove are currently under construction.
-Due to this fact, Denny Cove is only open on Saturdays and Sundays.
-Once our trails are up to specifications the area will be open full time.
 There is currently no camping in Denny Cove, and the gate closes 30 minutes after sunset Central Time.
 Rappelling in Denny Cove is prohibited.

 Foster Falls is one of the most popular sport climbing areas in the southern United States.
 Every year people travel from all over America and Canada to test their skills on the challenging sandstone bluffs.
-There are more than 150 established climbing routes at Foster Falls ranging in difficulty from beginner friendly 5.5’s and 5.7’s to see-what-your-made-of 5.13 and 5.14’s.
+There are more than 150 established climbing routes at Foster Falls ranging in difficulty from beginner-friendly 5.5’s and 5.7’s to see-what-your-made-of 5.13 and 5.14’s.
 The majority of the climbs fall into the 5.10 to 5.12 range.
 Trails close 30 minutes after sunset Central Time, so climbers must plan accordingly in order to get out on time.
 Rappelling at Foster Falls is prohibited.
 There are two campgrounds near the crag for climbers looking to stay overnight.
-The Foster Falls campground, which is the only car camping area in the park, and the backcountry campground Father Adamz are great choices.
-More information on our camping opportunities can be found in the Camping section of this website.
+The Foster Falls Campground, which is the only car camping area in the park, and the backcountry campground Father Adamz are great choices.
+To learn more and reserve campsites, visit our camping page.

 Additional information about these climbing sites may be found at www.seclimbers.org.